Disaster Resources for Markets and Farmers

 There is no way to truly prepare for the impact of natural disaster, but you can prepare your market, vendors, and shoppers for what comes next.
 Farmers markets across the country have navigated the recovery and rebuilding process and learned some key lessons.

-Our colleague Dar Wolnik helped New Orleans markets recover after Hurricane Katrina and recently shared some of her experiences implementing Disaster SNAP (D-SNAP) after the storm.
+FMC staffer Dar Wolnik helped New Orleans markets recover after Hurricane Katrina and recently shared some of her experiences implementing Disaster SNAP (D-SNAP) after the storm.
 “Just like our work in farmers markets, the most direct help is often painstaking to set up but builds better connections,” says Wolnik.
 “I can say that many of the folks who reached out to our NOLa market team directly after the levee breaks of Hurricane Katrina became dear friends and we had a stronger relationship with many of our peer markets because of that contact.”

 The exhaustion and grief that attends disasters is immense, but help is available.
 A critical first step to accessing help is to document losses and complete the paperwork necessary to qualify for and access federal, state, and local assistance.